 Hiking here is one of the most popular things to do in Tucson AZ.
-Over a million visitors a year make their way to the Sabino Canyon Recreation Area in the Santa Catalina Mountains, and I found it a wonderful place to spend three hours.
+Over a million tourists a year make their way to the Sabino Canyon Recreation Area in the Santa Catalina Mountains, and I found it a wonderful place to spend three hours.

-Oh, and how about that Tucson weather in the middle of winter – I was hiking in 72F degree weather in a t-shirt.
+Oh, and how about that Tucson weather in the middle of winter – I was hiking in 72F-degree weather in a t-shirt.
 What’s not to love?

 There is plenty to do in Sabino Canyon for a longer visit.
-It’s filled with hiking trails, saguaro forests, riparian creeks, waterfalls and swimming holes
+It’s filled with hiking trails, saguaro forests, riparian creeks, waterfalls, and swimming holes

-Another popular thing to do is jump on the tram shuttle service which offers a narrated audio tour along a 3.7 mile route into Sabino Canyon with multiple stops along the route providing access to trailheads for hiking.
+Another popular thing to do is jump on the tram shuttle service which offers a narrated audio tour along a 3.7-mile route into Sabino Canyon with multiple stops along the route providing access to trailheads for hiking.

 Tram routes provide access to Sabino and Bear Canyons.
-Along the route you are free to get off at one of the nine shuttle stops, do a little hiking, have a picnic, or spend time along one of the many pools and cascades that grace Sabino Creek.
+Along the route, you are free to get off at one of the nine shuttle stops, do a little hiking, have a picnic, or spend time along one of the many pools and cascades that grace Sabino Creek.

-Dinner – Charro Del Ray
+8. Dine at Charro Del Ray

-Growing up in Australia I have a natural taste and hunger for seafood, and was happy to discover that Charro Del Ray is one of the best restaurants in Tucson that serves up sustainable seafood flown in daily from the Pacific Northwest.
+Growing up in Australia I have a natural taste and hunger for seafood and was happy to discover that Charro Del Ray is one of the best restaurants in Tucson that serves up sustainable seafood flown in daily from the Pacific Northwest.

 Located in downtown Tucson, it’s set inside a 100-year-old vintage building filled with beautiful local and Mexican art.